ChoiceTHEDOG/rock-paper-scissors-V2/README.md

 # rock-paper-scissors-V2
-This is a simple rock paper scissors game, its m
+This is a simple rock paper scissors game, its meant to be a practice exercise.